Set up bookable resources in Dynamics 365 Field Service

 Characteristics represent a resource's skills and certifications.
 This could be concrete, like a CPR certification; more general, like accounting or web development experience; or as simple as security clearance for a specific building or fluency in the Spanish language.

 A resource can have multiple characteristics.
 Once the characteristic record is created, you can add it to a resource.
-Learn more on the setting up characteristics topic.
+Learn more on the setting up characteristics article.

 From the resource record, go to related entities and choose Resource Characteristics.